Penrhyn Castle: Exhibitions

+In 2020, a castle-wide exhibition called Beth yn y Byd / What a World: A Creative Look at Penrhyn’s Culture of Colonialism was installed.
+The exhibition team intended that, by displaying poetry alongside highlighted objects, visitors would be encouraged to look closely and consider a different way of understanding items that they would previously have considered only as a contribution to the overwhelming whole of Penrhyn’s decorative schemes.
+Harding of the National Trust explained that the aim of the exhibition was to place "the crucial role of empathy and emotion" at the centre of the audience’s engagement with the castle's history.

 Slate

-The Great Strike of 1900-1903 at the Penrhyn Quarry was the longest labour dispute in British history, and left a legacy of lasting bitterness.
+The Great Strike of 1900–1903 at the Penrhyn Quarry was the longest labour dispute in British history, and left a legacy of lasting bitterness.
 Its origins lay in earlier instances of industrial unrest relating to the refusal of Lord Penrhyn and his agent to recognise the North Wales Quarrymen's Union.
 In 2018 local Plaid Cymru councillors accused the Trust of failing to fully recognise the contribution of slate workers to the castle's history.

 The 120th anniversary of the strike saw the opening of a commemorative trail, Slate and Strikes in Bethesda.
-The BBC reported that some inhabitants of the town still declined to visit Penrhyn Castle and resentment against the Douglas-Pennants remained into the 21st-century.
+The BBC reported that some inhabitants of the town still declined to visit Penrhyn Castle and resentment against the Douglas-Pennants remained into the 21st century.